bturcotte82/SlackRedPanda/README.md

 python app.py
 ```

-Go to http://localhost:8000/metrics in your browser where you might see  this JSON response:
+Go to http://localhost:8000/metrics in your browser where you should see this JSON response:
 ```
 json
 Copy